JoanStinson/TicTacToeTDD/README.md

 * A game is over when all fields are taken.

 ## 🧩 Continuous Integration
 I have created a continuous integration workflow via [GitHub Actions](https://github.com/features/actions), more specifically via [Unity Actions](https://github.com/game-ci/unity-actions).
-Every time a new push is commited to the repository or a new pull request is created, all edit mode and play mode tests run.
+On every new pull request or push to `main`, all edit and playmode tests run as well as building on target platforms and deploying a WebGL build to GitHub pages.
+In order to merge a pull request to `main`, the branch must be up to date and all tests and builds must pass.
 <p align="center">
   <img src="https://github.com/JoanStinson/TicTacToeTDD/blob/main/Images/ci workflow.PNG">
 </p>